janasco-forked-repo/sarah-may-anasco-assignment-laravel-crud-app/more/STEP-1.md

+## HELLO 👋 I'm SARAH MAY ANASCO

+## Follow the bellow steps to setup my laravel project assignment :)

-> Make sure you have an internet connection
+# Make sure you have an internet connection

-> Download and install composer in your computer

-> Run your xampp and start mysql and apache

-> Create database in your phpadmin like (laravel_ajaxcrud_sarahmay)

-> Import the backup database

-> Then download the source-code from github
+# And, we will update vendor files (based in composer.json)

-> Open cmd
+# Open cmd and type:

-> Then run : composer update
+> composer update

-> and enter
+# Then run this following line in your cmd:
+# This will create a database name baseed on migration from dabase folder

+> php artisan migrate

+# Lets show the frontend
+# lets run:

+> php artisan serve